Madeline-Shao/crazy8ball/README.md

+#Crazy 8 Ball

-Enhanced version of GamePigeon's 8Ball with powerups, sound effects, background music, while working on a developed physics engine.
+Enhanced version of GamePigeon's 8 Ball with powerups, sound effects, background music, while working on a developed physics engine.

 The game can be enjoyed here: http://www.its.caltech.edu/~blank/cs3-21sp/crazy8ball.html.
 Enter the Konami Code for a special surprise!